SanclerZanella/good_samaritan_org/README.md

         ```
       * Then use this command to load your data from the db.json file into postgres:
           * > python3 manage.py loaddata db.json

+12. Setup the default database to postgres in production environment:
+    ```python3
+      if 'DATABASE_URL' in os.environ:
+          DATABASE_URL = os.environ.get('DATABASE_URL', '')
+          DATABASES = {
+              'default': dj_database_url.parse(DATABASE_URL)
+          }
+      else:
+          DATABASES = {
+              'default': {
+                  'ENGINE': 'django.db.backends.sqlite3',
+                  'NAME': BASE_DIR / 'db.sqlite3',
+              }
+          }
+    ```

-12. Install gunicorn:
+13. Install gunicorn:
     * > pip3 install gunicorn
-13. Login to heroku on CLI:
+14. Login to heroku on CLI:
     * > heroku login -i
-14. Temporarily disable collectstatic:
+15. Temporarily disable collectstatic:
     * > heroku config:set DISABLE_COLLECTSTATIC=1 --app good-samaritan-org
-15. Add the heroku app to ALLOWED_HOSTS in settings.py
+16. Add the heroku app to ALLOWED_HOSTS in settings.py
     ```python
         ALLOWED_HOSTS = ['good-samaritan-org.herokuapp.com', 'localhost']
     ```
-16. Initialize Heroku git remote:
+17. Initialize Heroku git remote:
     * > heroku git:remote -a good-samaritan-org

-17. If you didn't setup the automatic deployment, then Push repository to heroku via CLI:
+18. If you didn't setup the automatic deployment, then Push repository to heroku via CLI:
     * > git push heroku main

-18. If you didn't setup the automatic deployment, then it's a good time to setup it.
+19. If you didn't setup the automatic deployment, then it's a good time to setup it.
     * On deploy tab in heroku dashboard, choose github as Deployment method, look for the repository name (good_samaritan_org) and connect.
     * In the same tab, enable automatically deploys.

-19. Create an AWS account.
+20. Create an AWS account.

-20. Choose the S3 service in the services menu.
+21. Choose the S3 service in the services menu.

-21. Create a new bucket, unset "Block all public access" option and set "Turning off block all public access might result in this bucket and the objects within becoming public" option.
+22. Create a new bucket, unset "Block all public access" option and set "Turning off block all public access might result in this bucket and the objects within becoming public" option.

-22. In the bucket configuration, at the properties tab edit and enable the Static website hosting.
+23. In the bucket configuration, at the properties tab edit and enable the Static website hosting.

-23. As index document use index.html and as Error document error.html, then save changes.
+24. As index document use index.html and as Error document error.html, then save changes.

-24. At the permission tabs edit Cross-origin resource sharing (CORS), Paste the CORS configuration, then save:
+25. At the permission tabs edit Cross-origin resource sharing (CORS), Paste the CORS configuration, then save:
     ```javascript
       [
         {